WLOGSolutions/RSuite/docs/rsuite_cli_reference.md

 ## Project environment locking

-RSuite CLI allows the user to lock the project environment.
+R Suite CLI allows the user to lock the project environment.
 It collects all dependencies' versions and stores them in a lock file to enforce exact dependency versions in the future.
 To lock the project environment we have to execute the following function:

 ```bash
 rsuite proj lock